What is the UK Student Route?

 How much does it cost for a South African citizen to study in the UK?

-The current fee for a UK Student Visa is £348.
+The fee for a UK Student Visa as of February 2023 is £363.
 It’s also important to take into consideration your tuition fees, as you will have to prove that you have the financial means to pay your tuition and support yourself in the UK.
 Tuition fees for South African students in the UK start at £9,250 but are often higher than this, you should check with your chosen University about the fees you will be required to pay.

 When applying for a UK student visa there are also additional costs that you should take into account, such as the cost of sitting an English language test and Immigration Health Surcharge.